AbdulSyed05/Django-Blog/README.md

 ## Tools & Technologies Used 🧑‍💻
-- [Balsamiq](https://en.wikipedia.org/wiki/Balsamiq) was used to create the wireframes.
-- [LucidChart](https://www.lucidchart.com/pages/) was used to design the database schema.
 - [HTML](https://en.wikipedia.org/wiki/HTML) was used for the mark up.
 - [CSS](https://en.wikipedia.org/wiki/CSS)  was used to style the site.
 - [Django](https://www.djangoproject.com/) was the framework that was used.